midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

    The goal is to provide a robust, correct, and usable compiler and set of tools for developers.

-   1. **Compiler Correctness and Test Coverage:** The compiler's test suite achieves a minimum of 90% code coverage.
+   1. **Compiler Correctness and Test Coverage:** The compiler's test suite achieves a minimum of 90% code coverage, excluding self-diagnostic code.
+      (The compiler contains code for reporting cases where the compiler itself is broken, which is unreachable by Compact source code tests.
+      We cannot expect to test this code in a realistic way.)
       This suite must include tests for all language features, error conditions, and optimizations.

    1. **Reference Contracts:** At least 5 non-trivial reference smart contracts, covering key use cases (e.g., a private token, a sealed-bid auction, a multi-sig wallet), successfully compile, generate valid ZK proofs, and execute correctly on the target backend (Midnight Network).